Lee Hup Wei: Career

 He finished eighth at the 2005 Asian Championships, seventh at the 2006 Asian Games and won the gold medal at the 2007 Asian Championships.

 He scored numerous successes in 2007 including emerging the winner at the Asia Track and Field (AFT) championship in Jordan, winning the gold medal at the SEA Games in Korat as well as in the All Comers championship and the Thailand Open.
-Recently he has also won gold in the Good Luck Beijing Games.
+He has also won gold in the Good Luck Beijing Games.

 Personal best heights

 During the Group B qualifying round at the World Championships in Doha, he improved upon his personal best with a jump of 2.29 meters.
-His previous personal best was 2.27 meters, achieved at the China Open in May 2008 at Beijing’s National Stadium, also known as the Bird’s Nest, to break the 13-year-old Malaysian record of 2.24m set by Loo Kum Zee in the 1995 Chiang Mai SEA Games.
+His previous personal best was 2.27 meters, achieved at the China Open in May 2008 at Beijing's National Stadium, also known as the Bird's Nest, to break the 13-year-old Malaysian record of 2.24m set by Loo Kum Zee in the 1995 Chiang Mai SEA Games.
+His best olympic high jump was 2.27 meters in the 2008 Beijing olympics.

-His efforts saw him win the gold medal, break the Malaysian high jump record, and qualify for the Beijing Olympics.
+Due to his feats including breaking the Malaysian high jump record, he qualified for the Beijing Olympics.